emipa606/FrontlineTrenches/README.md

 -Two types of trenches. (provides 80 % cover.
 Very vulnerable to explosions)
 - A ladder for leaving your trench faster. (provides 60 % cover)
-- A "Step", so your people can "reach" nearby machine guns. (not needed, just for optics.
+- A &quot;Step&quot;, so your people can &quot;reach&quot; nearby machine guns. (not needed, just for optics.
 Build your machinegun with the interaction-cell FIRST!  -  provides 60 % cover)
 - A new type of sandbags (only need cloth for construction instead of steel, but only provides 50 % cover)
 - Razorwire for defence (deals no dmg but slows down your enemy)
-- Floorings: Trench Tiles, Trench Dirt and "No man's land" (slows down people by 28 %)
+- Floorings: Trench Tiles, Trench Dirt and &quot;No man&apos;s land&quot; (slows down people by 28 %)

 - 3 new machine guns ( MG 08/15, MG 34, MG 42), with or without sandbags.
 Now Ammo needed
 - A mid range mortar (needs ammo).
 Fires rapidly, but has a small detonation radius.
 - A Howitzer (needs ammo).
 Deals more damage and can reach every point.
 - An Anti-Tank gun (PAK, needs ammo).
 Deals immense damage (No detonation!
-It's just AP-Ammunition), but takes long to aim and reload.
+It&apos;s just AP-Ammunition), but takes long to aim and reload.
 Added in to have a powerful defence against Centipede.
-- A "Scherenfernrohr" - special optics to improve the accuracy of your Howitzer and AT-Gun.
+- A &quot;Scherenfernrohr&quot; - special optics to improve the accuracy of your Howitzer and AT-Gun.

 New and updated sounds (explosions, incoming missles, mg-fire), mostly extracted from actual wartime recordings.
 This mod should be safe for existing save-files.